slipperyseal/jetpack/README.md

     go run jetpack.go Monty_on_the_Run.sid >motr.avr.s

+See `jetpack.go` for command line options and their defaults.

 Jetpack was originally written to convert `Monty_on_the_Run.sid`.
 Other SIDs have been successfully converted, but success depends on how that code works, Self-modifying code being the main issue.
 6502 code might replace its own instructions in memory or